 in amongst the spectres

-There is a tiled promenade in front of the building built on piers and it runs all the way down to the ferry docks.
-Half-naked runners muscle their sweaty path through the distance in the midday, there and back, Americans and English.
+There is a tiled promenade built on piers in front of the building and it runs all the way down to the ferry docks.
+Half-naked runners muscle their sweaty path through the distance in the midday heat, there and back, Americans and English.
 They are not paid any regard, their heathenism is just flesh, and how the flesh rots here.
 A minute after they pass another struggles by, his skin a cream envelope of gathered fat.
 He blossoms red on his face and neck, his thinly haired skull.